gravitational/careers/challenges/fullstack/challenge.md

 <img src="./assets/google.jpg" height="300" />
 <img src="./assets/github.jpg" height="200" />

+When you are ready to begin, we will invite you to a GitHub repository where you will collaborate with a few members of the team on the challenge.
+The repository has some starter code to save you some time in bootstrapping a project.
+You are welcome to replace any of this code if you choose, so long as you continue to meet the requirements of the challenge.

 ## Tools

 In order to provide an experience similar to working on Teleport itself, we've